UniMath/agda-unimath/src/orthogonal-factorization-systems/local-maps.lagda.md

         ( G))
 ```

-the converse remains to be formalized.
+The converse remains to be formalized.

 ## See also